hpxmlwg/hpxml/guide/source/software_developer/devtools.rst

 Data Selection Tool
 *******************

-Program administrators are being instructed to use the :ref:`datatool` to determine and communicate the intersection of :doc:`usecases/index` they're interested in as well as any additional elements to collect and require.
+A :ref:`datatool` has been developed to help program administrators select the data points they are requiring to collect for specific use cases.
+The data selection tool is a spreadsheet with the required and optional data points selected by working group members for specific use cases, including Audit, Upgrade, Home Energy Score, and Home Performance Certificate.
+A detailed desccription of these use cases and the corresponding standard HPXML datasets can be found in section :ref:'

-Elements beyond established use cases are highlighted in red.
-In the spreadsheeet, elements required by a use case will be more prominent (black font color instead of light grey).
-Elements required in addition to specified use cases will be highlighted in red.
-All together, it should provide a complete list of data elements required to either provide or process.
+In the spreadsheeet, data points required by a dataset will be in black color instead of light grey.
+Elements that are optional are highlighted in red.

+The standard datasets provide a complete list of data elements required to either provide or process.

 HPXML Toolbox
 *************